ignite-analytics/carbon-accounting/README.md

 Emission factors are oftentimes diveded into two categories, spend-based (where the amount is a monetary one, e.g. 1.2 kg CO<sub>2</sub>e/€) and activity-based (where the amount is anything else, for instance kg, L, km, person-night etc.)

 [^ghgp-scopes]: [Greenhouse Gas Protocol: Corporate Value Chain (Scope 3) Accounting and Reporting Standard, Introduction chapter, Figure 1.1](https://ghgprotocol.org/sites/default/files/standards/Corporate-Value-Chain-Accounting-Reporing-Standard-EReader_041613_0.pdf)

+### Some general challenges with emission factors
+`Note that this section was provided by the OpenAI chat GPT language model and fact checked by Ignite`

+Some of the challenges with using emission factors include:

+* Ensuring the quality and relevance of the emission factors: Emission factors can vary depending on the source, location, and activity, so it is important to use the most appropriate and up-to-date factors for your specific situation.

+* Accounting for variability and uncertainty: Emission factors are typically based on averages or estimations, and there can be significant variability and uncertainty in the emissions from different activities.
+This can make it difficult to accurately estimate emissions, especially for complex or unique situations.

+* Handling temporal and spatial variations: Emissions can vary over time and space, depending on factors such as weather, technology, and market conditions.
+This can make it challenging to apply emission factors consistently and accurately across different time periods and locations.

+* Dealing with missing or incomplete data: In many cases, there may be gaps in the data or information needed to estimate emissions using emission factors.
+This can make it difficult to account for all relevant emissions and can introduce errors or uncertainty into the estimates.

+* Incorporating emissions from indirect or downstream activities: Many emissions, especially in the scope 3 category, are indirect or occur downstream from the activity being considered.
+These emissions can be difficult to quantify and account for using emission factors.

+* Addressing changes in activity levels or emissions intensity: Over time, the emissions intensity (emissions per unit of activity) of different activities can change due to factors such as technological improvements, policy changes, and market conditions.
+This can make it challenging to apply emission factors consistently and accurately over the long term.

+* Considering emissions from multiple gases: Emissions from different activities can involve multiple greenhouse gases, each with its own unique characteristics and impacts.
+This can make it difficult to compare and combine emissions from different sources and activities using a single emission factor.

+These are some of the challenges that can arise when using emission factors to estimate greenhouse gas emissions.
+It is important to carefully consider these challenges and address them in an appropriate and transparent manner when using emission factors in GHG accounting and reporting.

 ## About Exiobase
 There are different sources of emission factors, usually from statistical bureaus, scientific studies or industry clusters.
 The UK Department for Business, Energy & Industrial Strategy (DEFRA) releases yearly [emission factors](https://www.gov.uk/government/publications/greenhouse-gas-reporting-conversion-factors-2022) that are widely used, especially for activity-based calculations.
 Additionally, the German climate-API company Climatiq has a [data explorer](https://www.climatiq.io/explorer) where a large portion of open source emission factors are collected in one place.